Why Do You Need a Welding Procedure Specification?

 Under various Australian and international standards (eg.ISO 15612, ISO 15609), a WPS is required to ensure a stable weld.

 Under the Work Health and Safety Act of 2011, business owners have an obligation and duty of care to construct and operate a safe plant.
 For compliance to the Act, welders need to ensure they are following correctly designed WPS.

 In Australia, Standards Australia is thepeak non-governmental agency in charge of the approval of welding standards.
 Their 73 member group has created basic WPS for some of the most common welding types, including welding of carbon steels, stud welding, and welding stainless steels for structural purposes.

 Because every company has different welds to complete, Standards Australia has not created WPS for every type of weld.
 If your company uses a weld that does not have a WPS, it is your obligation to create one.

-How to Write a WPS
+How to Write a Welding Procedure Specification (WPS)

 There are essentially four steps to writing a complete welding procedure specification WPS.

-Gather the base materials and welding consumables you need, including metal types, grades, and tools.
+Start with the basic, gather the base materials and welding consumables you need, including metal types, grades, and tools.
 You should also go through the weld, step by step, to ensure anyone with the proper welder qualification can follow your lead.

 Once you have identified all the tools you need and the steps to take, you can start the PQR.